coder745/josh_website/_posts/2017-04-20-Configure CSP.md

 <!--more-->

-If you have more control over your site hosting, you should be able to setup CSP by configuring the header values that are sent with each request.
+If you have more control over your site's hosting, you should be able to setup CSP by configuring the header values that are sent with each request.
 Since I host this site on GitHub pages, I am unable to specify header values.
-For these types of situations, you can specify CSP values with a `meta` tag on your site.
+For these types of situations, you can set CSP values with a `meta` tag on your site.
 Below, I have displayed the CSP that I used on this site, as of the writing of this post.

 ```html